A Collatz-Wielandt characterization of the spectral radius of order-preserving homogeneous maps on cones: Introduction

 \section{Introduction}

-Non-linear self-maps of a Banach space preserving the order associated to a (closed, convex, and pointed) cone arise in a number of fields, including population dynamics~\cite{perthame}, entropy maximization and scaling problems~\cite{menonSchneider69,borweinlewisnussbaum}, renormalization operators and fractal diffusions~\cite{sabot,metz}, mathematical economy~\cite{morishima}, optimal filtering and optimal control~\cite{bougerol}, zero-sum games~\cite{kolokoltsov92,rosenbergsorin,neymansurv}, the latter being related with tropical geometry~\cite{AGGut10}.
-They turn out to share many of the features of nonnegative matrices, as shown by a number of works establishing non-linear analogues of classical results of Perron-Frobenius theory, including~\cite{krut48,birkhoff57,birkhoff62,hopf,krasnoselskii,birkhoff67,potter,bushell73,bushell86,nussbaum88,nussbaummemoir89,krause,nussbaumlunelmemoir,arxiv1,AGLN}.
+Non-linear self-maps of a Banach space preserving the order induced by a (closed, convex, and pointed) cone arise in a number of fields, including population dynamics~\cite{perthame}, entropy maximization and scaling problems~\cite{menonSchneider69,borweinlewisnussbaum}, renormalization operators and fractal diffusions~\cite{sabot,metz,LinsNus08}, mathematical economy~\cite{morishima}, mathematical biology~\cite{angeli08}, optimal filtering and optimal control~\cite{bougerol}, and zero-sum games~\cite{kolokoltsov92,rosenbergsorin,neymansurv}, the latter being related with tropical geometry~\cite{AGGut10}.
+They turn out to share many of the features of nonnegative matrices, as shown by a number of works establishing non-linear analogues of classical results of Perron-Frobenius theory, including~\cite{krut48,birkhoff57,birkhoff62,hopf,krasnoselskii,birkhoff67,potter,bushell73,bushell86,nussbaum88,nussbaummemoir89,krause,nussbaumlunelmemoir,arxiv1,AGLN,hujiang10a,hujiang10b,GV10}.
 See~\cite{lemmensnussbaum} for a recent overview.

 A classical problem, for a map $f$ leaving invariant a subset $D$ of a Banach space $X$, is to characterize the (maximal) \NEW{growth rate} of the orbits of $f$:

 where $f^k:=f\circ\dots\circ f$ denotes the $k$th iterate of $f$.